Pan Tadeusz: Content

-The story takes place over the course of five days in 1811 and two days in 1812, at a time in history when Poland had been divided between the armies of Russia, Prussia, and Austria (see Partitions of Poland) and erased from the political map of Europe, although in 1807 Napoleon had established a satellite Duchy of Warsaw in the Prussian partition which remained in existence until the Congress of Vienna held after Napoleon's defeat.
+The story takes place over the course of five days in 1811 and two days in 1812, at a time in history when the Polish–Lithuanian Commonwealth had been partitioned between Russia, Prussia, and Austria, thus erased from the political map of Europe, although in 1807 Napoleon had established a satellite Duchy of Warsaw which remained in existence until the Congress of Vienna held after Napoleon's defeat.

 The place is situated within the Russian partition, in the village of Soplicowo, the country estate of the Soplica clan.
 Pan Tadeusz recounts the story of two feuding noble families, and the love between Tadeusz Soplica (the title character) of one family, and Zosia of the other.
 A subplot involves a spontaneous revolt of the local inhabitants against the occupying Russian garrison.
 Mickiewicz, an exile in Paris and thus beyond the reach of Russian censorship, wrote openly about the occupation.

-The Polish national poem begins with the words "O Lithuania"; this largely stems from the fact that the 19th-century concept of nationality had not yet been geopoliticized.
-The term "Lithuania" used by Mickiewicz refers to a geographical region of Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.
+The Polish national poem begins with the words "O Lithuania, my country!"; this was because Mickiewicz, writing in pre-nationalist times, was born in what was formerly the Grand Duchy of Lithuania, which he simply calls Lithuania, itself part of Poland–Lithuania, where a union of more than 200 years lead to the existence of a shared identity.
+The invocation of Pan Tadeusz remains one of the most recognizable pieces of Polish poetry.

 Compendium ferculorum, albo Zebranie potraw, the oldest cookbook in Polish, served as an inspiration for Mickiewicz's nostalgic description of "the last Old Polish feast" in Pan Tadeusz.
-In his account of the fictional banquet in Book 12, the poet included the names of several dishes described in Compendium ferculorum, such as "royal borscht", as well as two of the master chef's secrets: the broth with pearls and a coin, and the three-way fish.
+In his account of the fictional banquet in Book 12, the poet included the names of several dishes described in Compendium ferculorum, such as royal borscht, as well as two of the master chef's secrets: the broth with pearls and a coin, and the three-way fish.